 Ishibashi to Hotarujaya

-Highlights: The scenic Dutch Slope Clover Garden and Chinatown
+Highlights: The scenic Dutch Slope Glover Garden and Chinatown

 Each Tram Station provides a detailed list of stops Nagasaki Tram Line map and attractions.
 Every station has a big map.